dhewm/dhewm3/README.md

 ## Installing

-Under UNIX there is an "install" target, so just run:
-`$ make install`
+Under UNIX there is an "install" target, so just run `$ make install`

 Then copy your `base/*.pk4` files to `${CMAKE_INSTALL_PREFIX}/share/dhewm3/base`, and optionally the `d3xp/*.pk4` files to `${CMAKE_INSTALL_PREFIX}/share/dhewm3/d3xp`.

-The executable will also look for data in the executable directory and current directory before trying the system installation path, so it can also be used for user installations.
+The program will also look for data in the executable directory and current directory after trying the system installation path, so it can also be used for user installations.
+For other cases you can use:

+`$ dhewm3 +set fs_basepath /path/to/doom3`

 ## Using the provided Windows binaries